Our Safeguarding designated Lead is: Gail Weir

 Allegations Against Staff

 Any allegations made are referred to the LADO (Local Authority Designated Officer – Maria Anastasi) for advice and relevant procedures followed.
-Should a member of staff leave or be dismissed as a result of safeguarding concerns the school has a legal duty to make a referral to the DBS and failure to do so would be a criminal offence.
+Should a member of staff leave or be dismissed as a result of safeguarding concerns the school has a legal duty to make a referral to the Disclosure barring service (DBS) and failure to do so would be a criminal offence.
 This referral would be made by the HT or in the case of an allegation against the HT, by the Governing Body.

 The school has adopted the Local Authority Whistleblowing policy and all staff have a duty to ensure any safeguarding issues concerning staff are brought to the Headteacher’s immediate attention.